Code-Institute-Submissions/milestoneproject1-1/README.md

 - Tasks
 	- Browse races
 	- Browse training sessions
-	- Add races to cart
-	- Pay for races
+	- Opt in to training sessions and build weekly training schedule
+	- Seek support from Club admin if required.

 ### What does it do?

 The site allows users to learn about the club and the training sessions, sign up for training sessions and upcoming races and tells them how much it will cost.

-### How does it work?

 ## Features

-### Existing Features
 - Home landing page with about us and video.
+- Navbar with links to each page.

 - Join us button that takes you to the training page.

-- Navbar with links to each page.

-- Button to sign up for training session that adds it to the schedule table and adds the cost to a variable and stores it (URL parameters or local storage).
+- Button to sign up for training session that adds it to the schedule table and adds the cost to a variable and stores it in local storage.

 - Next button that takes you to race list.

 - Table of races with links to sign up.